malc-u/SomeoneKnowsSomething/TESTING.md

 #### flash-alerts.html

 Validation brings 1 warning and 2 errors exactly the same as a warning and first 2 errors in previously validated pages.
 Action not taken as not required - reasons detailed in the previous occurences.

+#### form-add.html

+Validation brings up 1 warning and 8 errors, first 2 being the same as in all previously validated pages.
+Remaining 6 errors are about stray tags `tr` & `td` - these were also left unchanged as they were used as advised for [customer rendering of fadio fields in WTForms](https://wtforms.readthedocs.io/en/2.3.x/fields/)